Skip to content

 The integrator only resolves identity from existing tokens; it does not host the login UI.

 Most flows let users sign in directly against the Qelos backend (admin panel, hosted login page, or a frontend that calls sdk.authentication.signin).
-Qelos sets q_access_token and q_refresh_token cookies on the user's browser; the middleware reads them on subsequent requests.
+Qelos sets session cookies on the user's browser; subsequent requests carry them and the middleware forwards the full Cookie header to /api/me and to the SDK.

 You can also drive the login from a FastAPI route.
 The qelos-sdk package returns the Set-Cookie header so you can forward it: